openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 The moderator is responsible for summarizing the discussion of each agenda item and sends it as a pull request after the meeting.

+### Guidelines for sharing Board information in CPC meetings
+To improve organizational transparency and collaboration between the CPC and Board, it is desireable for CPC Directors to be able update the CPC on topics discussed during Board meetings.
+The goal of the below guidelines is to make this process lightweight and allow for information to be shared with the CPC as freely as possible.
+This is why the audience of those Board updates are somewhat restricted.

+- CPC Directors should use their own judgement about what may be shared with the CPC.
+When in doubt they should abstain from sharing information and seek explicit permission to do so.
+In particular, information pertaining to a specific member, staff, or about legal matters should never be shared.
+- Board updates are not streamed and they are limited to CPC members.
+- CPC Directors wanting to report on a Board meeting should inform the CPC Chair at the beginning of the call so that sufficient time can be carved out at the end of the call for the update.

 ## Consensus Seeking Process

 The Team follows a [Consensus Seeking][] decision-making model.